Networkcaretaker/garden_app/.docs/ai-notes.md

 - Save Project - After saving a project on the ProjectEdit page the ProjectList page loads.
-I would prefer if the ProjectEdit reloads after saving.
+I would prefer if the ProjectEdit reloads after saving. **DONE**
-- Add new images to the Feature Image Group when a new image is saved to a project

 - Dont allow delete project while Active.
-Show warning that says "Cannot delete Project.
+Show warning that says "Cannot delete this project.
 This project is Active on website, please deactivate the project and update the website before you delete the project"

-In the project.go handler file when we save a new image I would like to add the new image id to the featured image group in the images array.
-So biscally when I load a new image in the admin app the image is automaticaly added to the featured image group